ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/Epidemiological model of disinformation.md

 ## Treatment

 Various actors operate withing the context of the fight against disinformation, each using its own tools and practices.
 One can however distinguish **three key-steps in the treatment process of information**: its **Detection**, its **Qualification** as disinformation or problematic information and lastly the **Reaction** to this kind of content.
+Potentially, an **Attribution** phase can be added within the Reaction process, which would consist in the definition of the origin of treated disinformation.

 Each actor determines the **threshold** after which information goes from the Detection phase to the Qualification phase.  **Criteria** used to Qualify a Detected information are defined independently by each actor.
 When the **sum of the probabilities that one or more of these criteria is filled goes above said threshold**, information is upgraded from Detection to Qualification.

 This threshold is delimited according to the **resources** an actor has and is willing to allocate towards the treatment of an information.
 The bigger the resources, the higher the **reactivity** of the actor to this information.
 The threshold thus depends on the "importance" of the information as measured by the agent, _i.e._ **according to specific criteria**.